ballerina-platform/ballerina-spec/test/test-framework-spec.md

 ```

-4. If the function does not have a return type do nothing
+4. If the function does not have a return type, do nothing.

 ```ballerina
     // main.bal